juanibiapina/sub/README.md

 # Sub

-Organize groups of scripts into documented CLIs with subcommands.
+Scripts with superpowers.

-`sub` is a tool designed to help organize groups of scripts into a command-line interface (CLI) with subcommands.
-It allows the dynamic creation of a CLI from a directory (and subdirectories) of scripts.
+`sub` is a tool for organizing scripts into a unified command-line interface.
+It allows the dynamic creation of a CLI from a directory (and subdirectories) of scripts with support for documentation, argument validation, and completions.

 Use the Github table of contents on the top right of this README to navigate the documentation.